nablarch/nablarch-document/en/application_framework/application_framework/web_service/rest/application_design.rst

   All the form class properties must be defined by a `String`.
     See :ref:`Bean Validation <bean_validation-form_property>` for the reason why the property must be a `String`.

+DTO(data transfer object)
+  A class that holds the value to be mapped to the value (response body) that responds to the client.

 Entity class
   A class with a one-to-one correspondence with a table.
 Has the property corresponding to columns.